-Start-up Incubator has set up a network of mentors for start-ups in South Tyrol as part of the Startup.Euregio Interreg-Project.
+Start-up Incubator has set up a network of mentors for start-ups in South Tyrol as part of the Interreg-Projects Startup.Euregio and Startup.Accelerate.

 The aim of the network is to bring together, in a single pool, successful entrepreneurs and managers who are happy to support start-ups with their expertise and experience.
 Each mentor provides 10 hours of their time per year without charge which can be booked by the start-up.
 Our Start-up Incubator will undertake the intermediary role and appointment coordination.

-Werner Amort holds two positions of responsibility within the High Technology Industries (HTI) group of companies: he is the CFO (Chief Financial Officer) of Leitner ropeways and also the CEO of the Prinoth company.
+Werner Amort holds two positions of responsibility within the High Technology Industries (HTI) group of companies: he is the CFO (Chief Financial Officer) of Leitner ropeways and also the chairman of the supervisory board of the Prinoth company.
 As such he is the perfect contact for dealing with all queries to do with finance, management, export and innovation.

 After graduating from the Luigi Bocconi University in Milan, Esther Ausserhofer continued her studies first of all in England and then in the USA.
 After work experience in various countries, she joined the South Tyrol family business of Dr. Schär as assistant to the CFO in 2010.
 In this capacity she oversaw several M&A projects, amongst others in Spain, the USA and in Brazil.
 Today she is a member of the administrative board of the Dr. Schär Group as well as consultant and business coach in the firm.